PreyMa/egimoto/mqtt-logger/README.md

 The text of stats messages is ignored, and only a JSON stringified object of all named parameters is written to the file.

-The following options are supported with the following default:
+The following options are supported with the following default values:
 ```JS
 const options= {
   fileName: 'logfile',